 - You will then have to repeat the same steps until the data replication process is complete.

 Key-based data replication is a crucial process when your desired data source does not support log-based data replication.
 It further does not detect the “SourceKey” deletes.

-You can carry out key-based data replication by using an SQL query as follows:
+You can replicate Databases via key-based data replication by using an SQL query as follows:

-This is how you can use key-based data replication to start replicating your databases.
+This is how you can use key-based data replication to replicate databases.

 Log-Based Data Replication